spirosdi/frontend-code-challenge/README.md

 #Instructions
 - Please don't spend more than 3 hours.
 We don't expect a production-ready solution.
 - Just use pure JavaScript for the flow logic implementation (no underscore and other libraries)
 - No UI is required.
 We recommend to create a JSON file with the list of rules, and an object you will pass to the flow.
-Results can be out with console.log, bonus points for a colorful console.log for passing, or failing rules!.
+Results can be out with console.log, bonus points for a colorful console.log for passing, or failing rules!
+- Unit tests and bundler/task runner are a plus.

 #What we're looking for:
 - Code quality